michael131468/asz/docs/building-with-hetzner-cloud.md

 ansible-playbook -i inventories/hetzner-cloud/hcloud.yaml hetzner-cloud.yaml
 ```

+The playbook will create a new server instance with the required architecture
+and configured system image (with a randomised name), run the operations on
+said machine, and delete/clean up the instance on finishing.

 The results of the build (on success) can be found in the `out` directory
 (created in the current working directory).
 See the [Outputs section](#Output-Directory)
 below for more details on the output contents.